corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/fast-feedback-with-the-simulator/kotlin-flow-test-code.md

    // Create an instance of the MyFirstFlowStartArgs which contains the request arguments for starting the flow val myFirstFlowStartArgs = MyFirstFlowStartArgs(bobX500)
    ```
-   If running this flow on Corda itself, you would send the following `requestBody` over HTTP-RPC:
+   If running this flow on Corda itself, you would send the following `requestBody` over REST:
    ```http
     {
        "clientRequestId": "r1",